jo3y49/game-portfolio-website/content/projects/Craftmine Parkour/index.md

 title = "CraftMine Parkour"
 weight = 2
 featuredimagepreview = "CraftMine Parkour.png"
-cardsummary = "3D Platformer Made in Java" cardsummary2 = "Programmer"
-cardsummary3 = "Click for more info -->"
+carddescription = "3D Platformer Made in Java" cardsummary = "Worked alongside another programmer and collaborated through a GitHub repository using pull requests and code reviews" cardsummary2 = "Implemented networking functionality to connect to other players on the same local network" cardsummary3 = "Developed enemies that walk back and forth on a set path, but then chases the player if they get too close"
 +++

 <details>